TheThingsNetwork/docs/_content/v2-preview/node-js/_quick-start.md

     var client = new ttn.Client(region, appId, accessKey);
     ```

-    Here's where you can find the values in the dashboard:
+    Here's where you can find the values in the console:

     * For `region`, copy the part following `ttn-handler-` for **Handler Status** in the **Application Overview** box.
     * For `appId`, copy the value for **Application ID** in the **Application Overview** box.